-Students who violate College standards will need to meet with the Dean of Students and Work regarding their conduct.
+Students who violate College standards will need to meet with a judicial officer regarding their conduct.
 Such students may receive a warning about continuing the activity, be placed on personal probation, be placed under disciplinary probation, or be dismissed from Kuyper.

-Disciplinary probation involves exclusion from certain extracurricular activities (student government or yearbook staff) and may include restriction to the campus or suspension from classes for a stated period of time.
+Disciplinary probation involves exclusion from certain extracurricular activities (student council, athletics participation, certain KuyperWorks leadership positions) and may include restriction to the campus or suspension from classes for a stated period of time.
 When placed on disciplinary probation, the student will receive written notification of the action, and the Academic Office will document the decision.